Cghlewis/data-mgmt-ed-research-book/_book/13-data-storage.md

       - Comfort level of your team: It is helpful to choose a storage space that your team is comfortable working in or that you have the ability to train them in how to use it.
       - Accessibility: Consider the accessibility of your storage location for users (e.g., how staff access the location off-site), as well as the compatibility with different operating system.
       - Collaboration: Consider how the storage method handles multi-user editing of files.
       - File sharing: It can be very beneficial to use a storage platform that allows file sharing through links, rather than sharing the actual file.
-This way if updates are made to the file, those changes are shown in the link, rather than having to send an updated version of the file.
+Not only does this better control file access, it also reduces burden and confusion.
+As an example, if small updates are made to a file after sharing, rather than having to send an updated version, those changes are reflected in the linked file.
       - Costs: Consider if there are any costs associated with your potential storage solutions.

 2. Choose a final storage location.